 And my favorite – everyone in the agency.
 As it should be.

 Approach your agency as your #1 client.
 If you can’t, think about hiring someone from the outside who can.
 39% of your peers are considering doing so in 2016.
 Free up your time to focus on keeping clients happy, improving agency processes and profitability and mentoring staff.
-The competition shows no sign of letting up in 2016 and beyond.
+The competition shows no sign of letting up.
 With the right new business program, you can expect to see a 10% - 25% increase in opportunity for the agency and your peers will be wondering how you do it.

 Download the full survey here.